Daigo Fukuryū Maru: Post-contamination

 When it was first docked at the fish market in Yaizu, the ship gave off radiation that could be detected 100 feet from the ship.
 A Geiger counter detected 120 milliroentgens on the deck of the ship.
 These high numbers caused Dr. Shiokawa to order the ship moved to Yaizu's north pier and guarded by police.
 The various items aboard the ship, from cabbage leaves to dead cockroaches, were tested and showed high levels of radiation.

 On March 22, the future of the ship became a debate between the U.S. military, the Japanese government and scientists.
 The United States military proposed moving the ship to their base at Yokosuka to be disposed of.
 Minister without portfolio Ando Masazumi argued that the ship should be kept for three months, parts saved for scientific research, and the rest of the ship scuttled.
 Professor Nakaizumi of Tokyo University argued that the Japanese government should purchase the ship for residual radiation research.
 On August 22, the ship was purchased by the Japanese government and towed to the Tokyo University of Fisheries.
 In 1956, the ship was refitted and renamed as Hayabusa Maru and put to use as a training vessel.

 The public outcry against the government's handling of the Daigo Fukuryū Maru, its crew, and the lack of information about fallout kindled an anti-nuclear and anti-American movement.
 After the ship docked and received national attention, municipal, prefecture and national assemblies passed resolutions in support of limiting or banning nuclear testing.
 After the death of Kuboyama, the movement expanded.
 In Tokyo, the National Council for a Petition Movement to Ban Atomic and Hydrogen bombs was founded.
 This group began an annual ban-the-bomb convention in 1955.
 At the first World Conference, a new organization called the Japan Council Against Atomic and Hydrogen Bombs formed to expand the movement and moved to include the hibakusha.
 The anti-nuclear movement eventually culminated in demonstrations against the United States-Japan Security Treaty in 1960.

-On June 11, 1970, the Lucky Dragon No.5 received media attention as it still sat in garbage within the canal.
+On June 11, 1970, the Daigo Fukuryū Maru received media attention as it still sat in garbage within the canal.
 The area was cleaned up and made into a park.
 The ship was pulled from the water and put on public display as a symbol of opposition to nuclear weapons in an exhibit hall in Tokyo.

 The Daigo Fukuryū Maru was deemed safe for public viewing and was preserved in 1976.
 It is now on display in Tokyo at the Tokyo Metropolitan Daigo Fukuryū Maru Exhibition Hall.